Why So Many Pandemic Predictions Failed

 Jordan Ellenberg: You’re right that bilateral metaphors are very common when we talk about thinking.
 We say, “An argument has two sides.”
 It doesn’t.
 But we reach for a geometric metaphor to make sense of it.

 So here I go: Geometry itself has two faces.
-One the one hand, it seems like the most formal of subjects.
+On the one hand, it seems like the most formal of subjects.
 When we teach it in school, it’s the subject where we do proofs, where we rigorously lay out steps of deductions.
 On the other hand, geometry is the most intuitive of the mathematical subjects.
 Because it’s about space, which is where we live.
 It’s about motion, which is what we do.
 The formal and intuitive sometimes pull against each other, and sometimes they reinforce each other.

 Thompson: We’ll get to politics and pandemics in a second, but first, a very important, contentious geometry question that you raise in your book.
 How many holes does a straw have: zero, one, or two?